-Hey friends and neighbours.
-Let’s start this conversation with a sad but real fact: Photos that are not printed are often dead.
+Printing photos used to be the only way we could view them (asides from shooting with slide film and using a projector).
+Nowadays, photos that are not printed are often dead.
 Social media lifetimes are so short that while the internet keeps everything, no one sees anything about five minutes after it’s posted.
-Worse are the millions of images left to die alone in the dark on hard drives.
+Worse are the millions of images left alone in the dark on hard drives.

 The only way to preserve memories with any kind of chance of success is to make prints.